pingrunhuang/leetcode-golang/README.md

 As a special case, x/... matches x as well as x's subdirectories.
 For example, net/... expands to net and packages in its subdirectories.
 ```

+# How to run individual test?
+`go test -test.run=TestMinimumTotal ./src/120` for example.
+To see the `fmt.Println` result inside the method, use `-test.v`